goto-eof/elisys-home-automation-client-typescript/README.md

 # Elisys Home Automation Client (TypeScript)

 Basic implementation of the client side of [Elisys Home Automation project](https://github.com/goto-eof/elisys-home-automation-server-java).
-Currently it allows to analyze information about Weather sensors.
+Currently it allows to control remotely a relay and analyze information about Weather sensors.
 In particular, through Elisys Home Automation Client it is possible to visualize the minimum temperature/humidity/lux value, maximum temperature/humidity/lux value, average temperature/humidity/lux value and the last temperature/humidity/lux retrieved from sensors.
 Moreover, E.H.A.C. allows to visualize a chart of the last 24 hours of the temperature, humidity and lux.